matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 ### Local echo

-For the best possible user experience, clients should also include unsent relations into the local aggregation.
-When adding a relation to the send queue, clients should locally aggregate it into the relations of the parent event, ideally regardless of the parent event having an `event_id` already or still being pending.
-If the client gives up on sending the relation for some reason, the relation should be de-aggregated from the relations of the parent event.
+For the best possible user experience, clients should also include unsent relations into the client-side aggregation.
+When adding a relation to the send queue, clients should locally aggregate it into the relations of the target event, ideally regardless of the target event having an `event_id` already or still being pending.
+If the client gives up on sending the relation for some reason, the relation should be de-aggregated from the relations of the target event.
 If the client offers the user a possibility of manually retrying to send the relation, it should be re-aggregated when the user does so.

-De-aggregating a relation refers to rerunning the aggregation for a given parent event while not considering the de-aggregated event any more.
+De-aggregating a relation refers to rerunning the aggregation for a given target event while not considering the de-aggregated event any more.

 Upon receiving the remote echo for any relations, a client is likely to remove the pending event from the send queue.
-Here, it should also de-aggregate the pending event from the parent event's relations, and re-aggregate the received remote event from `/sync` to make sure the local aggregation happens with the same event data as on the server.
+Here, it should also de-aggregate the pending event from the target event's relations, and re-aggregate the received remote event from `/sync` to make sure the client-side aggregation happens with the same event data as on the server.

 When adding a redaction for a relation to the send queue, the relation referred to should be de-aggregated from the relations of the target of the